GE2POP/mip-poolfreq/scripts/genotypeFreqEstimation/README.md

 *One-component mixtures are not included in this analysis.*

 4. **Effect of reducing the number of SNPs used for estimation**
-To evaluate how decreasing the number of SNPs impacts estimation accuracy, SNPs are gradually subsampled in steps of 50, and genotype frequencies are estimated for each subset.
+To evaluate how decreasing the number of SNPs impacts estimation accuracy, SNPs are gradually subsampled, and genotype frequencies are estimated for each subset.
 *One-component mixtures are not included in this analysis.*

 #### Arguments